SEX THERAPY SACRAMENTO

 Many couples struggle with issues related to sex and intimacy.

 While this lack of total honesty prevents sex from being more fulfilling, it also is a natural response.
 We put a lot of emotional value on pleasing our partner and it might be hard to talk about things that are meaningful to us because we are afraid to hurt their feelings or make things worse if we bring it up.
-However, therapy allows couples to work on these issues and have an open (and less hurtful) discussion when supervised by a trained professional (like me).
+However, sex therapy allows couples to work on these issues and have an open (and less hurtful) discussion when supervised by a sex therapist.

 Common myths about relationships that Sex Therapy can address: